The Maritime Mile

 Glass of Thrones

 The Titanic Film Studios was the home of the HBO series Game of Thrones for all eight seasons, beginning filming in 2011.
 As the final season was nearing completion, Tourism Ireland began developing a legacy campaign to showcase Northern Ireland as Game of Thrones territory.
 Defining moments from the series were immortalised in a stained glass window trail from Belfast City Hall to the Titanic Slipways, overlooking the studios where so many key scenes were shot.
 Titanic Foundation worked with local stakeholders to agree locations that would best showcase the Maritime Mile to visitors and is a must-do for any Game of Thrones fan visiting Belfast.

 Our summer exhibition offers the opportunity to learn about what was once the world’s biggest shipyard and see some of the tools used by its workers.
 Titanic Foundation has acquired a collection of items relating to the Harland & Wolff shipyard, via donations from former employees and their families or through heritage projects we’ve worked on, such as the preservation of the SS Nomadic or the restoration of the Harland and Wolff Drawing Offices.

-The free exhibition is in the Andrews Gallery in Titanic Belfast until the end of August 2019, and includes items loaned from the National Museum of Northern Ireland and Belfast Harbour.
+The free exhibition is in the Andrews Gallery in Titanic Belfast until the end of 2020, and includes diving suits and propellers loaned by Belfast Harbour.